How to manage users within a project on My DataLake Services

 ../../_images/manage-users-entity-03_dedl-repeat.png

 You should be prompted for confirmation.
-Click Confirm:
+Click Confirm.

 ../../_images/manage-users-entity-04_dedl.png